Ultimate Guide to Laser Cutting Paper

 Focus Adjustment

-Make sure the laser beam is accurately focused on the surface of the paper.
+When laser cutting paper, make sure the laser beam is accurately focused on the surface of the paper.
 A well-focused beam helps produce precise cuts while minimizing heat dispersion.
 Use a focus gauge tool or build a focus ramp to get this right.

 Air Assist